9 Ways to Use Microlearning for Training Purposes

 Be creative

 Employing microlearning doesn’t need to be a daunting task.
 You don’t have to spend hours redesigning your courses.
 Look at the courses you offer, identify the key points and develop a short lesson around these objectives.
-For example, create short videos, develop a five question quiz or select a few relevant news clips that can inform employees more on an important topic.
+For example, create short videos, develop a five-question quiz or select a few relevant news clips that can inform employees more on an important topic.
 In other words, use the same messages in longer training modules, but just deliver them in a creative way.

-Very your content
+Vary your content

 Since they are quick on-the-go learning modules, you want to keep your employee’s interest.
 Plus, because of the little time they take, learners most likely will take a few before logging on.
 So you want to vary the content you use.
-Like we mentioned before you can incorporate things like video, social media and webinars to keep material interesting.
+As we mentioned before you can incorporate things like video, social media and webinars to keep material interesting.

 Ask questions throughout the content

-Typical learning format is to deliver the information and then ask questions at the end.
+The typical learning format is to deliver the information and then ask questions at the end.
 But since microlearning is learning condensed, your format should ask questions throughout the training.
-For example if you have a training season on customer service best practices you could give real-life customer scenarios and ask what an employee would do in each session.
+For example, if you have a training season on customer service best practices you could give real-life customer scenarios and ask what an employee would do in each session.
 Then based on their answer, you could give additional feedback through a short video response to show why the correct answer makes the most sense.

 Build-in rewards